Image Formats

 What is PNG?

 PNG (Portable Network Graphics) uses lossless compression, meaning no image data is lost during compression.
-This format supports transparency, making it ideal for logos, icons, and graphics that need to be placed over different backgrounds.
+This format supports transparency, making it ideal for logos, icons, and graphics.

 • Logos and brand graphics